 Shichimi togarashi is a Japanese seasoning or spice blend that contains around seven flavours blended – its name translates roughly to ‘7 spices’, with “shichi” meaning “seven” and “mi” meaning “taste”; “togarashi” is Japanese dried red chilli.
 There are variations to the formula depending on which region in Japan you travel to – often, more than seven spices are included.
 The spice is informally referred to as togarashi, however for the purposes of this piece, we’ll call it shichimi to distinguish it from the others.

-There are two other popular Japanese seasonings which could be considered cousins in the togarashi flavour family: Ichimi togarashi and Nanami togarashi.
-Both Ichimi and Nanami togarashi blends contain chilli pepper as their core element (ichimi togarashi meaning “single chilli pepper”, is actually just a red chilli pepper), but the strength of the citrus presence is what distinguishes shichimi from the others.
+There are two other popular Japanese seasonings which could be considered cousins in the togarashi flavour family: Shichimi togarashi and Nanami togarashi.
+Both Shichimi and Nanami togarashi blends contain chilli pepper as their core element (shichimi togarashi meaning “single chilli pepper”, is actually just a red chilli pepper), but the strength of the citrus presence is what distinguishes shichimi from the others.

 The common spices used are dried chilli flakes mixed with sansho (a pepper with tastes similar to lemon myrtle, with citrus overtones), sesame seeds, orange peel, dried ginger, seaweed (nori) and several distinct spices.
 In our version, shichimi togarashi contains a medley of single-origin spices, including many of the above, though opts for Sichuan peppercorns rather than sansho for the lingering, peppery heat.
 Each of our ingredients brings a distinct flavour profile to the colourful blend.